 Chase - good for cashback

-- 1% cashback on spending for the first year
+- 1% cashback on everyday debit card spending for your first year, max £15 a month (exceptions apply)

-- Round up your spending to the nearest £1 and benefit from 5% interest on the round up change
+- Round up your debit card spending to the nearest £1 and benefit from 5% AER variable interest on a linked round-up account

 - 24/7 customer support

-- Additional accounts can be opened to be used for budgeting, spending or saving
+- Additional current/saver accounts can be opened to be used for budgeting, spending or saving

-- Spend with Apple pay or Google pay
+- Spend with Apple Pay or Google PayTM

 - Freeze your card if it's lost or stolen